Medox36/NETJLO-archive/README.md

+This repository is archived and will no longer receive any updates or fixes.
+In addition this repository might get deleted in the future.
+The new repository can be found here: [NETJLO](https://github.com/Medox36/NETJLO)

+Note:
+> Each Module has now its own repository, all are linked in the new root repository (link above).

+Warning:
+> This Source code may contain:
+> - Bugs
+> - Wunerabilities
+> - Logic errors

+---

 # NETJLO
 Package for creating connections over the java.net.Socket, which deals with incoming and outgoing data.
 Mainly to use for not writing boilerplate code.